Updated April 6, 2023

 ANOVA in Excel

-Anova – stands for Analysis of Variance.
-Anova in excel is a statistical method which is used to test the difference between two or more means.
+ANOVA stands for Analysis of Variance.
+ANOVA in Excel is a statistical method that is used to test the difference between two or more means.

-In Microsoft excel ANOVA- one-way analysis of variance is used to determine the factors of those mean are statistically significant or not, where mean square denotes the variation between the sample means i.e. it simply test the null hypothesis.
+In Microsoft Excel, ANOVA- one-way analysis of variance is used to determine the factors of those mean are statistically significant or not, where mean square denotes the variation between the sample means, i.e. it simply tests the null hypothesis.

 Steps to add Anova add-ins In Excel

-In excel, add-ins are always groped under DATA menu by default, Excel does not have add-ins and the data menu will appear.
+In Excel, add-ins are always groped under the DATA menu by default, Excel does not have add-ins, and the data menu will appear.

-In order to add add-ins in the excel follow the below steps.
+To add add-ins in Excel, follow the below steps.

-- In Excel go to Go to File menu.
+- In Excel, Go to the File menu.

-- Choose Option where in the older version we can find the option called as “EXCEL OPTION”.
+- Choose Option where in the older version we can find the option called “EXCEL OPTION”.

 - So that we will get the Excel options dialogue box window as shown below.

-- Once we click on the add-ins we will get the window as shown below where it shows a list of add-ins, The first part shows the active Add-ins are installed which are being used in excel and the second part shows that Inactive Add-ins that are no longer available in Excel.
+- Once we click on the add-ins, we will get the window as shown below where it shows a list of add-ins; the first part shows the active Add-ins that are installed and are being used in Excel, and the second part shows the Inactive Add-ins that are no longer available in Excel.